Collection Development Policy

 Gifts of Media Material

-The University Libraries apply the same principles of selection in considering gifts as they do to material that is purchased.
-All gifts accepted by the Libraries should contribute either directly or indirectly to the program of teaching, research, and service of the University.
+Simpson Library applies the same principles of selection in considering gifts as they do to material that is purchased.
+All gifts accepted by the Library should contribute either directly or indirectly to the program of teaching, research, and service of the University.
 At this time, only those gift materials offered in the DVD format will be considered for addition to the collection.

 Weeding of Media Material